KainPlan/kp/README.md

 Version 2.0 of our glorious project!
 The **hype** is real!
 Such _w0w_, such _4m4z1ng_ ... such _1337_!
 Much _c00l_!

+_@frontend-devs: If you're looking for the backend's documentation, you can find it [here](docs/README.md) - I hope it's thorough enough._

 ## Setup

 In case you want to clone this repository and get _KainPlan_ up and running on your machine, all you should have to do is follow these instructions: